carlosdavila91/santboi/README.md

 ---|---|---|---|---|---|---|---
 134| 131| 109| 106| 98| 86| 79| 71

 The most frequent orientations are the four main cardinal points.

+Regarding Bioclimatic Architectonic criteria, each orientation has its own pros and cons for this latitude (41º) and the temperate Mediterranean climate:

-In terms of Bioclimatic Architectonic criteria, the best ones in this case are SE, SW and S. They can help us use less heating in winter by taking advantage of the sun projecting on the facades of these orientations.
+* SE, S and SW are preferred.
+Those can help to use less heating in winter by taking the direct sun radiation during practically all day in winter.
+This radiation can be avoided in summer easily with horizontal sun protections.
+* N, NE and NW does not have the advantage of taking radiation in winter, although they give a nice indirect illumination all the year.
+NE and NW may produce not desirable radiation in summer during sunrise and sunset.
+The common strategy to solve this are vertical sun protections.
+* E and W are the less desirable ones.
+You may have to expend a lot of air conditioning in summer.

+These specificities are very relative in an urban environment with buildings located near each other and other elements as trees, that may cast shadows on buildings.

 ### Number of dwellings